-Bars boasting handcrafted beer are increasingly popular, and with good reason.
-Here's where to find what your tastebuds crave
+Craft beer bars are increasingly popular in Barcelona, and with good reason.
+Here's where to find what your taste buds crave.

 With eight taps, La Més Petita, though it's name means 'The Littlest One' is possibly the beer bar with the most pulls per square metre in the city.
 Theirs is a careful offering of domestic and imported craft beers in cosy surroundings.
 You can also get your brew of choice to take away in reuseable containers.